Our Traditional Style Kitchen Remodel with Wood Cabinets and Gray island.

 Today is the BIG DAY!
-Hubby and I have been working since November to get our kitchen makeover finished.
-Although this space will not be entirely finished until the floors get done, I am so happy to call it finished for now!
+We only have 1 project left to go – adding French doors – but I’d say that it’s ready for a big ‘ol reveal.
 When we moved into this house I knew that this kitchen would be a major project I wanted to tackle.
 I can’t even believe the difference!
 The journey has been so worth it.

 So are you ready to see the transformation??

 First, let’s visit the BEFORE KITCHEN of doom.
 Dark, ugly, and outdated.
 Yes, this picture is from when we moved in but it is the only one I have that shows the full kitchen.
 And, yes, that is exactly what it looked like.